apache/www-site/content/foundation/sponsors.md

 ## Targeted Sponsors

-ASF Targeted Sponsors provide the Foundation with contributions for specific activities or programs, such as donating cloud services, funding a project hackathon, providing legal services, offering a community member benefit, underwriting expenses for ApacheCon, or something entirely new.
+ASF Targeted Sponsors provide the Foundation with contributions for specific activities or programs, such as donating cloud services, funding a project hackathon, providing legal services, offering a community member benefit, underwriting expenses for our flagship event, or something entirely new.
 It's the Apache way of recognizing the sponsors that we rely on every day outside of and often in addition to funding our general operations.

 <!-- Targeted Sponsors -->
-   <h1 style="text-align: center;">Targeted Platinum Sponsors:</h1> <!-- 400x179 -->   <!-- Platinum images should be exact size for CSS -->
+   <h3 class="h1"style="text-align: center;">Targeted Platinum Sponsors:</h3> <!-- 400x179 -->   <!-- Platinum images should be exact size for CSS -->
    <div class="sponsors">
    <ul id='targetedplatinum'>
       <li><a target="_blank" rel="sponsored" href="https://aws.amazon.com/"><img src="images/aws-platinum.png"></a><p style="text-align: center; font-weight: bold;">Amazon Web Services</p></li>